-With a share of around 33 % in primary energy consumption, crude oil is the most important source of energy globally, a position it is likely to keep in the foreseeable future.
+With a proportion of around 32 per cent of primary energy consumption, crude oil is the most important fuel world-wide, and will also remain so in the foreseeable future.

-The remaining crude oil potential (reserves and resources) currently amounts to around 552 billion t.
-The volumes of unconventional crude oil (bitumen, extra heavy oil and oil from tight rocks (tight oil, shale oil)) totalled around 221 billion t.
+Oil production around the world rose almost 1 % over the year to reach a new all-time high of almost 4.2 billion t, whilst oil consumption rose almost 2 % over the same time period to today's figure of 4.3 billion t.
+The remaining crude oil potential (reserves and resources) is therefore around 562 billion t.
+The volumes of non-conventional crude oil (bitumen, extra heavy oil and crude oil from tight rocks (tight oil and shale oil)) totalled around 228 billion t.

 BGR gathers and evaluates all of the accessible information on the global distribution and availability of crude oil.